arvjus/kryptonotes/README.md

-# kryptonotes
+## kryptonotes
-Application for keeping your private date safe
+Application for keeping your private data safely